opensearch-project/oui/.github/pull_request_template.md

 ### Description
 [Describe what this change achieves]

 ### Issues Resolved
-[List any issues this PR will resolve]
+Fixes [issues this PR will resolve]

 ### Check List
 - [ ] New functionality includes testing.
 - [ ] New functionality has been documented.